AdvancedFraudSolutions/AFS.WebServices.Client/readme.md

 - **AFS.WebServices.Client**
     - .NET library for interacting with our Web Services
-- **AFS.WebServices.Client.4.0**
-    - A version of the .NET library backported to .NET 4.0
 - **AFS.WebServices.Client.Example**
     - Console application that demonstrates how to use the .NET client library
+- **AFS.WebServices.Client.Tests**
+    - Some unit tests

 ## Nuget Installation

-You can install the client library via Nuget.
-The package is not listed, so you must specify a version during installation.

- `PM> Install-Package AFS.WebServices.Client -Version 1.0.3`
+This branch is not yet packaged for nuget.

 ## Web Service Documentation